MSc in Energy, Trade and Finance

 Your peers on the Energy, Trade and Finance postgraduate course will be on average, 24, with a minimum 2.1 or equivalent bachelor’s degree.
 It’s likely you will have a few years’ work experience either through an internship of full-time employment.
 You needn’t have any prior knowledge of energy, commodities, shipping or finance, although you should be comfortable with quantitative methods (mathematics and statistics).

-You’ll emerge from master's in energy, trade and finance course fully equipped to operate effectively in this highly competitive international energy industry.
-You’ll gain a solid foundation in energy economics, markets and trading, and be able to formulate strategy for fossil fuels, electricity and renewables.
-Your studies will encompass energy transportation, especially seaborne and are rounded off with extensive study of finance and financial markets and essential transferrable skills in accounting and IT.
-You can complement your core modules with optional modules and, if you wish, an independent research project.
+You’ll emerge from the MSc in Energy, Trade and Finance course fully equipped to operate effectively in the highly competitive international energy industry.
+You’ll gain a solid foundation in energy economics, markets and trading, and you will be able to formulate decisions for fossil fuels, electricity and renewables.
+Your studies will encompass energy transportation, especially seaborne, and will be rounded off with extensive study of finance and financial markets and essential and highly applicable quantitative, software and accounting skills.
+You can complement your core studies with elective modules or/and, if you wish, an independent research project.

 - Produce high quality research in these areas

-This multi-disciplinary approach ensures that you are equipped with competitive skills and knowledge in the areas of energy, shipping, commodity trade, finance and investment.
+This multi-disciplinary approach ensures that you are equipped with competitive skills and knowledge in the areas of energy, shipping, commodity trade and risk management, and finance.